Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties: Introduction

-\begin{itemize} \item There is a simple combinatorial description of the isomorphism types of direct sums of cyclic embeddings: They are given in terms of partial maps on the Littlewood-Richardson tableau associated with the embedding (Theorem~\ref{theorem-combinatorial-classification}).
+We call an embedding $(A\subset B)$ {\it cyclic} provided the submodule $A$ is cyclic as a~$\Lambda$-module, that is, $A$ is either indecomposable or zero.
+Cyclic embeddings have been classified, up to isomorphy, by Kaplansky \cite[Theorem~25]{kap} in terms of the ``height sequence'' or ``Ulm sequence'' of the submodule generator.
+The first aim in this paper is to derive a simple combinatorial description of the isomorphism types of direct sums of cyclic embeddings.
+They are given in terms of partial maps on Littlewood-Richardson tableaux (Theorem~\ref{theorem-combinatorial-classification}).

-\item Sometimes, every embedding is a direct sum of cyclic embeddings: In particular, this is the case if in an embedding $(A\subset B)$, the submodule $A$ is $p^2$-bounded \cite{hrw}.
-Here, the condition that the ambient space $B$ be of finite length can be relaxed in two ways as it suffices that $B$ is either finitely generated or bounded (Corollary~\ref{cor-p-squared-bounded-sub}).

-\item Often, there exist direct sums of cyclic embeddings of a given type: In Corollary~\ref{cor-union-columns} we give a combinatorial description for which isomorphism types of modules $A$, $B$, $C$, there exists an embedding $(A\subset B)$, with cokernel isomorphic to $C$, which is a direct sum of cyclic embeddings.
-In particular, such embeddings exist whenever $B$ and $C$ are given by partitions $\beta$ and $\gamma$ such that $\beta\setminus\gamma$ is a horizontal strip. \end{itemize}